• Registration Opens

 DIB, CMMC, and FedRAMP updates - Speakers from government and industry discuss what has been accomplished and the challenges--such as qualified talent shortages and budget issues that do not allow for salaries to attract cyber talent.

-• AI on Offense & Defense of Cyber Atacks
+• AI on Offense & Defense of Cyber Attacks

 AI is now critical to defending against attacks and nation-state-sponsored attackers, there is also evidence that groups of attackers are sharing information and cooperating on the attacks.
 How has AI changed the cybersecurity process and what resources are available to help agencies?